YJW1999/SIMD-Accelerated-Fast-Furious-Transformation-FFT-/README.md

 To Build The Executable File:

-Run the following command in the terminal Window on a M-series chip Mac os: [Clang++ -std=c++11 main.cpp -o test]
+Run the following command in the terminal Window on an M-series chip Mac OS: [Clang++ -std=c++11 main.cpp -o test]

 To Run:

-Run the following command in the terminal Window on a M-series chip Mac os: [./test]
+Run the following command in the terminal Window on an M-series chip Mac OS: [./test]

 Results: